Giving Up Complaining.

 3. Positivity and Gratitude.

 Focusing on gratitude and pulling out positive thoughts can stop complaining in its tracks.
-For instance thinking about that one really nice customer instead of complaining about the bad one can help to keep negative feelings out.
+For instance, thinking about that one really nice customer instead of complaining about the bad one can help to keep negative feelings out.
 When we are practicing gratitude it becomes easy to let complaints go to the wayside.

 4. Don’t Engage in the Complaining of Others.

 When hearing others complain about something don’t dive in and add fuel to the fire.
 We can amp each other up while we complain.
 It may feel good in the moment but overall there are no positive feelings to bounce off of each other.
-Knowing that I do not have to participate in negative conversations allows me to choose gratitude verses other negative feelings.
+Knowing that I do not have to participate in negative conversations allows me to choose gratitude versus other negative feelings.

 5. Take Productive Action.